 To solve your data:

 - On the Processing tab of the ribbon, click Processing.

-- At the top of the Processing panel, ensure the required options are selected from the Time Range and Subjects lists (for example, to affect the whole play range and all subjects, select All and Active respectively, as shown in the following illustration).
+- At the top of the Processing panel, ensure the required options are selected from the Time Range list (for example, to affect the whole play range, select All, as shown in the following illustration).